taesoobear/IPCDNNwalk/README.md

    Choose the opengl renderer if asked to choose one.
    Now, click the play button, and adjust the slider bars for speed/orientation.
 Also, you can change the motion type by clicking the button.

+How to run AdaptiveSRB 2023
+=
+  This section will be updated soon.

 How to build ogre 3D from source codes (Linux)
 =
+This is usually unnecessary because the ogre3d in the APT works well.
 ```
   sudo apt-get install libgles2-mesa-dev libxt-dev libxaw7-dev nvidia-cg-toolkit libsdl2-dev doxygen
   mkdir -p build;cd build; cmake ..